Firmware vs. Software: What’s The Difference?

 To explain how firmware works, let’s look at a traffic light.
 Firmware is what tells the lights to change at regular intervals.
 Without it, the traffic light would be a random decoration on the side of the road.

 For tech-savvy people, firmware is on the computer’s motherboard, enabling it to detect the hard drive and/or video card in your computer.
-Firmware enables your computer to detect the specific radiofrequency to connect to your WiFi.
+Firmware enables your computer to detect the specific radiofrequency to connect to your WiFi hotspot.

 As a final example, let’s look at a smartphone.
 In this case, firmware acts as the middleman between the hardware and the operating system.
 If you have a Samsung Galaxy phone, it runs on an Android operating system (OS).
 Your smartphone’s firmware allows the hardware to communicate correctly with the Android OS and do what you request your phone to do, such as send a text or open an app.